Jonas-commits/Neo-Keyboard-Adapter/README.md

 ### Arduino Pro Micro:
 * Download Arduino IDE https://www.arduino.cc/en/software
 * **Do not** attempt to flash a sketch by selecting the "Arduino Pro Micro" in the List.
 It will work, but soft-brick the device for further programming.
-* Download Additional Bootloader for 3.3V/8Mhz Variant at Sparkfun https://codeload.github.com/sparkfun/SF32u4_boards/zip/master
-* Copy Bootloader SF32u4_boards-master.zip/SF32u4_boards-master/sparkfun/avr/bootloaders/caterina/Caterina-promicro8.hex to *Arduino-Install-dir*/hardware/arduino/avr/bootloaders/caterina
-* Edit *Arduino-Install-dir*/hardware/arduino/avr/boards.txt by adding the contents from [hardware/boards.txt](hardware/boards.txt)
-* Sketches can now be uploaded by selecting the respective COM-Port and selecting the device "Arduino Pro Mirco 3.3V"
+* Use the Entry "Lily Pad USB" instead.
+Although this is not a Lily Pad, it shares the relevant specifications

 ### Mirco USB Host Shield:
 * USB runs with 5V, but the board is 3.3V only and therefore has a design flaw and has to be fixed
 * Furthermore, the reset pin of the shield (**Not** the reset pin of the Arduino) has to be connected to 3.3V.
 Unfortunately, this pin is GND in Arduino, so we cannot just set the Pin to HIGH.
-I went straight after following setup: https://geekhack.org/index.php?topic=80421.0
+I went straight after following setup: https://geekhack.org/index.php?topic=80421.0 which i documented also under [here](hardware/Setup.md)

 ### Software
 * The USB Host Shield Library has to be installed in the Arduino Library Manager